On this page....

 Q |

-Does this apply to patients in a research study where everything is billed as standard of care and we were told the study didn’t need Coverage Analysis? |
+Does this apply to patients in a research study where everything is billed as standard of care? |

 A |